 Through this, the unorganised textile trade has been impacted negatively.

 2. Reduction in production cost

-GST reduced India's garments industry's input cost by subsuming complicated taxes such as OCTROI, entry tax, luxury tax, etc., into a uniform tax system.
+GST reduced India's garments industry's input costs by subsuming complicated taxes such as OCTROI, entry tax, luxury tax, etc., into a uniform tax system.
 Earlier, excise duty and VAT (Value Added Tax) applied to yarn and branded garments.
 This added to the input cost of the final product.
 Further, these costs differed from state to state.
 However, with uniformity and simplified taxes, the input cost has been reduced, thus lowering the manufacturing cost of textile products.

 3. Reduced compliance burden

 Formerly, various indirect taxes such as central excise, entry tax, OCTROI, VAT/ Central Sales taxes needed different agencies for their management.
 With the introduction of GST, all these taxes have been subsumed.
 Manufacturers are now experiencing a reduced compliance burden.
 Therefore, textile traders can now concentrate more on business expansion without worrying about complicated compliance activities.